chriskrycho/newrustacean.com/docs/interview-1-part-1-script.md

 ### Follow/support

-You can find links to each of those, to other things mentioned on the show, and notes and detailed code samples illustrating macros at NewRustacean.com.
-You can also follow the show on Twitter @newrustacean, or follow me there @chriskrycho.
+You can find links to each of those, to the other things Sean and I mentioned on the show, and more at NewRustacean.com.
+You can also follow the show on Twitter
+@newrustacean, or follow me there @chriskrycho.
 You can help *others* find the show by rating and reviewing it on iTunes, recommending it in another podcast directory, tweeting about it, or just telling a friend!

 Thanks to everyone who's added corrections and fixed typos in the show notes;
 pull requests are great.
 I also love hearing from you!
 Definitely say hi on